edwinsummers/ansible_role-borgbackup/README.md

 ----------------------

 Consult the [Borgbackup documentation](https://borgbackup.readthedocs.io "ReadtheDocs") for additional information on usage such as include paths, exclude patterns, etc.

+Note that if a user other than the default `root` is desired, this user (or group) must have privileges to read all of the files/directories in `borgbackup_include_paths`.

 License
 -------